mastodon/documentation/content/en/api/oauth-scopes.md

 ## OAuth Scopes

-The API access is divided up into several OAuth scopes, these limit what an API client can do, based on the registered and requested scopes that the user has approved.
-The scopes in Mastodon are hierarchical, for example, if you have request the `read` scope, you automatically have access to `read:accounts`, however **it is recommended that you request the most limited scopes as possible for your application**, i.e., if you only need to access lists and the current user profile, you could use `profile read:lists` as your scopes, instead of `read`.
+The API access is divided up into several OAuth scopes, these limit what an API client can do, based on the registered and requested scopes for the [Access Token]({{< relref "api/oauth-tokens" >}}).
+The scopes in Mastodon are hierarchical, for example, if you request the `read` scope, you automatically have access to `read:accounts`, however **we recommend that you request the most limited scopes as possible for your application**, i.e., if you only need read access to lists and the current user profile, then you should use `profile read:lists` as your scopes instead of `read`.

 {{< hint style="info" >}}
 To just retrieve the details of the currently authenticated user, use the `profile` scope, which can only access the [`GET /api/v1/accounts/verify_credentials`]({{< relref "methods/accounts#verify_credentials" >}}) endpoint.\